Jimdo/grunt-jquery-toolbox/README.md

       // how much commits make a maintainer?
       maintainersThreshold: 15,

-      // custom middleware for e2e or demo server
+      // custom middleware for demo server
       // can also be an array of middleware
       middleware: {
-        e2e: function(req, res, next) { next(); },
         demo: function(req, res, next) { next(); }
       },

-      // the angular module name in case it differs from project name
-      moduleName: '"name" from package.json',

       // banners an wraps for generated dist files (can be paths or strings)
       templates: {